-|7 days before the regular primary election in even- numbered year||All contributions and expenditures from January 1 to 12 days before the primary election.|
+|7 days before the primary election in even numbered years||All expenditures from January 1 to 12 days before the primary election.|

-|August 31 of each year||All contributions and expenditures from 12 days before the primary election to August 26 of that year.|
+|September 30 of each year||All expenditures from 12 days before the primary election to September 25 of that year.|

-|7 days before the regular general election in even-numbered years||All contributions and expenditures from August 26 to 12 days before the general election in even-numbered years.|
+|7 days before the general election in even numbered years||All expenditures from September 26 to 12 days before the general election in even-numbered years.|

-|January 10 of each year||All contributions and expenditures from 12 days before the general election until December 31 in even-numbered years or August 26 in odd-numbered years.|
+|January 10 of each year||All expenditures from 12 days before the general election until December 31 in even-numbered years or August 26 in odd-numbered years.|

-Information Labor Organizations Parties Must Report
+Information Labor Organizations Must Report (Utah Code 20A-11-1502)